 - Headshaker syndromes.

-As well Acupuncture is used to influence the function of internal organs.
+Acupuncture is also used to influence the function of internal organs:

 - Respiratory problems